Frequently Asked Questions

 Q. What is the lifespan of the gasification plant?

-It is intended to operate for a minimum of 25 years, after which the performance will be reviewed in line with operational standards at the time.
+A. It is intended to operate for 25 years (minimum), after which the performance will be reviewed in line with operational standards at the time.
 This will inform whether the facility will continue to operate or will need to be upgraded; or decommissioned.

 Q. What happens to the materials that are removed by the fuel processing facility?

-The Waste processing facility is capable of separating out materials that either are unsuitable for the gasification process because they are inert and have no heat value as a fuel (for example glass); or because they could be recycled (for example aluminium or steel).
-These are collected separately in the waste processing facility.
+A. The Waste processing facility is capable of separating out materials that either are unsuitable for the gasification process because they are inert and have no heat value as a fuel (for example glass); or because they could be recycled (for example aluminium or steel).
+These are collected separately in the waste processing facility and equate to approximately 15% of the RDF received.
 The inert materials will be used in the lightweight aggregate facility (LWA) on site to make an aggregate product.
 The metals will be removed for recycling in local metal recycling facilities.

 Q. How will you minimise environmental impact?

-Q. How will you manage emissions and odour?
+Q. What are you going to do about emissions and odour?

-However, when the RDF bales are shredded in the waste processing facility, this will generate odour although the facility will not smell from the outside because the odour will be controlled.
-There will be processes in place to stop this odour from escaping: the waste processing facility will be in a building that will be under negative pressure.
+The RDF bales are shredded in the waste processing facility and this process will generate odour.
+However, the waste processing facility will not smell from the outside.
+The waste processing facility building will be under negative pressure which will stop odour from escaping.
 This means that if a door is opened, air will flow in rather than potentially odorous air flowing out.
-There will be odour management systems in the building to allow workers to operate without discomfort.
-Furthermore, the odorous air that is vented out of this building (which will be sealed and controlled) will be fed into the gasification unit to effectively destroy the odour.
+Furthermore, the building’s ventilation system will ensure that the odorous air will be removed from this building and will be transferred into the gasification unit to effectively destroy the odour.

-It is important to note that all of the emissions and odour abatement systems will have to be proven, otherwise the Environment Agency will not grant an environmental permit for the facility
+It is important to note that all odour management systems and technology will have to be proven to be operating in accordance with ‘Best Available Techniques’, otherwise consent will not be granted to build the Facility; and the Environment Agency will not grant an environmental permit for the operation of the Facility.

 The facility will have comply with these strict noise limits to ensure that it will not cause unacceptable noise or vibration to those nearby.